spryker/spryker-docs/docs/scos/dev/feature-walkthroughs/201907.0/company-account-feature-walkthrough/disabling-accounts-switch-for-business-on-behalf.md

 ---
-title: HowTo - disable accounts switch for Business on Behalf
+title: Disabling accounts switch for Business on Behalf
 description: Use the guide to disable accounts switch for Business on Behalf
 last_updated: Nov 9, 2021
 template: howto-guide-template